HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf212.md

 ### Configuration options for DAM Staging

 === "Containers"
     We have introduced configuration options for hostname, port, and SSL details for DAM Staging.
 Kubernetes-based deployments should continue to work as intended without any changes.
+See the topic [Configure staging hostname](../../manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md#configure-staging-hostname) for more information.

-    !!! note
+    !!! note "Action Required for Hybrid Deployments"

         Host details must be configured for hybrid deployments.
 See the [DAM Staging host Configurations](../../../manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging/#configure-staging-hostname) for more information.